e.l.f. Cosmetics 'Vanity Vandals' Film: Key Findings

 e.l.f.’s Storytelling Play

-As context, e.l.f.
+e.l.f.
 Beauty reported approximately $1.31 billion in revenue for fiscal year 2025.

 Our Take: Can Fiction Sell Vanity?

 Most brands would clean this up.
-Literally.
+Like, literally.

 They’d hide the mess, style the counter, maybe throw in a perfect mirror shot, and call it aspirational.